stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 we learn that interfaces are translated to records and implementations to search hints, so we might try to create such a record value manually.
-All interfaces in `prelude` and `base` have been given properly named constructor recently, so creating an `Eq` value manually is very easy.
+All interfaces in `prelude` and `base` have been given properly named constructors recently, so creating an `Eq` value manually is very easy.
-For interfaces without explicit constructor we can use `getInfo` to inspect the type at hand:
+For interfaces without an explicit constructor we can use `getInfo` to inspect the type at hand:

 ```idris